Tests in Other Languages

 The complete test covers all 4 skills:

 You will receive 3 copies of the certificate within a week of the test.
-You can collect the certificates from our Office between 12:00 and 16:00 (Thursday till 20:00) on working days.
+You can collect the certificates at our Support Office desk during opening hours.
 If you need more copies, please indicate this when registering.

 - Each additional certificate will cost € 1,-.